US Power Sector Emissions

 The Power Sector Carbon Index provides an estimate of the carbon dioxide (CO2) intensity of the U.S. power sector using publicly available data sources.
 Carbon intensity is measured in pounds of CO2 per Megawatt-hour (MWh) of electricity.
 The index was created by researchers in Carnegie Mellon University’s Scott Institute for Energy Innovation, with support from Mitsubishi Hitachi Power Systems.

-How Will Yesterday's Executive Order Affect the Power Sector?
+How Will the March 2017 Executive Order Affect the Power Sector?

 A Power Sector Carbon Index that Tracks An Energy Transition